Tazzle/Recommender_Systems/README.md

 ---

 #####Prediction_PearsonCorrelationCoefficient.py:
-Page 16, Formula 2.3, Predicting a user's rating for an item based on the ratings of the user's nearest neighbours for that item.
+Page 16, Formula 2.3, Predict a user's rating for an item based on the ratings of the user's nearest neighbours for that item.

+---

+#####CosineSimilarity.py:
+Page 19, Formula 2.5, The Cosine Similarity Measure.
+Identify if one item is similar to another.

+---

+#####AdjustedCosineSimilarity.py:
+Page 19, Formula 2.7, The Adjusted Cosine Similarity Measure.
+Takes the differences in average rating behaviour of the users into account, unlike the basic cosine similarity measure.

+---

+#####Prediction_AdjustedCosineSimilarity.py:
+Page 20, Formula 2.9, Predict a user's rating for an item based on the user's ratings for items that are similar to that item.